Skip to content

 Novo Nordisk and Eli Lilly reported first-quarter earnings within a week of each other, and the combined math is hard to miss: roughly $15.5 billion in GLP-1 revenue across the two companies in a single quarter.
 Annualized, that's about $62 billion โ€” enough to leapfrog oncology's $58 billion run rate for the first time.

-The shift wasn't a rounding error.
-GLP-1 agonists โ€” the drug class that started as a niche diabetes treatment and turned into the most culturally visible pharmaceutical category since Viagra โ€” are now the highest-grossing drug class on the planet.
+This wasn't a rounding error.
+GLP-1 agonists started as a niche diabetes treatment and turned into the most culturally visible pharmaceutical category since Viagra.
+As of this quarter, they're the highest-grossing drug class on the planet.

 The Q1 2026 numbers, stripped down